-- 28. (1) The Registrar shall conduct a preliminary examination of an application for a patent if - (a) the application has a date of filing; - (b) the application has not been withdrawn or treated as abandoned; - (c) the filing fee under section 25(1)(b) has been paid; - (d) one or more claims for the purposes of the application have been filed under section 26(12)(b); and
+28. (1) The Registrar shall conduct a preliminary examination of an application for a patent if -

+(a) the application has a date of filing;

+(b) the application has not been withdrawn or treated as abandoned;

+(c) the filing fee under section 25(1)/b has been paid;

+(d) one or more claims for the purposes of the application have been filed under section 26(12)/a; and

-- (e) where the application has a date of filing under section 26(1) by reason only that the documents filed at the Registry to initiate the application satisfy the conditions in section 26(1)(a), (b) and (c)(ii), the documents referred to in section 26(7)(a), (b) and (c) have been filed at the Registry. - (2) If, after the Registrar has conducted a preliminary examination of an application for a patent under subsection (1), the applicant files at the Registry, and does not withdraw, any missing part of the application in accordance with section 26(8), then the Registrar shall conduct another preliminary examination of the application, with the missing part treated as included in the application. - (3) On a preliminary examination of an application, the Registrar shall determine - (a) whether the application complies with all the formal requirements; and - (b) whether - (i) any drawing referred to in the application; or - (ii) any part of the description of the invention for which the patent is sought, is missing from the application.
+(e) where the application has a date of filing under section 26(1) by reason only that the documents filed at the Registry to initiate the application satisfy the conditions in section 26(1)(a), (b) and (c)(ii), the documents referred to in section 26(7)(a), (b) and (c) have been filed at the Registry.

+(2) If, after the Registrar has conducted a preliminary examination of an application for a patent under subsection $\{1\}$, the applicant files at the Registry, and does not withdraw, any missing part of the application in accordance with section 26(8), then the Registrar shall conduct another preliminary examination of the application, with the missing part treated as included in the application.

+(3) On a preliminary examination of an application, the Registrar shall determine -

+(a) whether the application complies with all the formal requirements; and is missing from the application.